guerrerocarlos/rescuetime-reporter/README.md

 - Collaborated through Slack to ensure smooth communication on ongoing tasks and updates, facilitating effective teamwork.
 - Continued coding efforts in Visual Studio Code, specifically working on the `index.ts` file for the Slack bot, contributing to its functionality and integration.

-These activities were crucial in advancing the development of intelligent software agents and improving internal communication tools at rPotential.ai.
+These activities were crucial in advancing the development of intelligent software agents and improving internal communication tools.
 ```

 ## Setup